 Because manual transmissions inherently are simpler designs, there is no communication between powertrain components.
 Therefore, the more complex automatic Allison 1000 provided advanced elements like dynamic shift schedules and engine braking.

-For these reasons, the popularity of Allison grew along with its reputation for innovative use of technology, as well as its reliability and strength.
+For these reasons, the popularity of an Allison Cummins conversion grew along with its reputation for innovative use of technology, as well as its reliability and strength.
 Now, it is one of the most sought-after automatic transmissions in its class.

-Once enthusiasts recognized the power and flexibility of the Allison 1000 Series, the Cummins Allison swap combination gained popularity.
+Once enthusiasts recognized the power and flexibility of the Allison 1000 Series, the Cummins Allison conversion gained popularity.

 - Performance—diesel engines provide substantially more torque resulting in improved acceleration and more towing power than traditional gasoline-powered engines.

-- Engine longevity—it is not uncommon for a diesel engine to outlast the vehicle itself
+- Engine longevity—it is not uncommon for a Cummins diesel engine to outlast the vehicle itself

 - Improved fuel economy—diesel engines are more fuel-efficient than gasoline engines